Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Methodology

+\begin{corollary}[Representation Power] The full feature map $\mathbf{H}_{i}$ contains $D^2$ terms for a $D$-dimensional input feature vector $\mathbf{h}_{i}$.
+After masking, the effective representation space reduces by the sparsity of $\mathbf{M}$.
+The learnable filter $\mathbf{W}$ further narrows this down to the most critical terms. \end{corollary}

-Consider the additional number of parameters in the FE module and their GPU memory requirements for training, we further provide a feature splitting scheme within latent features to dramatically reduce the number of parameters and computation cost caused by the full FE block, as described in Figure \ref{fig:fe}.
-Simply put, this strategy divides every feature into multiple sub-features with different window sizes, and then processes each part separately.
-Finally, these sub-features are combined for the learning of the next layer of the network.
-Note that there are many means to split the features, so the resulting performance will vary depending on the method used.
-In this article, we utilize the simplest window method, where the features are divided to 4 parts.
-Please see the ablation results of the feature splitting scheme in Table \ref{tab:impact_of_window_size_and_number_of_sub-features}.
+Considering the GPU memory requirements caused by additional parameters in the FE module, we further provide a feature splitting scheme within latent features to dramatically reduce the number of parameters and computation cost caused by the full FE block (see Figure \ref{fig:fe}).
+This strategy divides every feature into multiple sub-features with different window sizes, and then processes each part separately.
+Finally, these sub-features are combined for next layer learning.
+Note that we utilize the simplest window method to split the features in this article.
+Please see the ablation results on the effect of the window size and number of sub-feature on the feature splitting scheme in Table \ref{tab:impact_of_window_size_and_number_of_sub-features}.